 - Drizzled with some melted butter and a handful of fresh herbs (thyme, rosemary, or parsley would be fantastic, but you could use any herbs you have in your refrigerator).

 - Sprinkled with brown sugar and cinnamon, which made roasted spaghetti squash my favorite vegetable as a kid.

 - A classic dusting with salt and pepper and a drizzle of olive oil.

-- With shredded Parmesan tossed on top for a stellar side dish, similar to Easy Roasted Butternut Squash Parmesan.
+- With shredded Parmesan tossed on top for a stellar side dish, like Roasted Spaghetti Squash with Parmesan and Mushrooms.

 - With marinara sauce, garlic, and served with Baked Turkey Meatballs.

 - Served underneath Italian favorites like Baked Chicken Parmesan.